Skip to content

 Styles

-Google Docs provides built-in styles to add headings, paragraphs, etc. You can modify the format of the existing style to ensure that it passes accessibility testing.
+Google Docs provides built-in styles to add headings, paragraphs, and other elements.
+You can modify the format of the existing style to ensure that it passes accessibility testing.
 To do so:

-1. Select and format the text with desired fonts, colors, etc.
+1. Select and format the text using the desired fonts, colors, and other elements.

 Style text